Db2-DTE-POC/wxddemo/docs/wxd-superset.md

 Open your browser and navigate to:

-   * Apache Superset - <a href="http://192.168.252.2:8088" target="_blank">https://192.168.252.2:8088</a>
+   * Apache Superset - <a href="http://192.168.252.2:8088" target="_blank">http://192.168.252.2:8088</a>

 The credentials for Apache Superset are userid `admin`, Password `admin`.

 ![Browser](wxd-images/superset-2.png)

 ### Setup a Database Connection to watsonx.data
 Open another terminal window for this next step.
-Once Apache Superset has started loading exmaples, you can issue the following command as `watsonx` or `root`.
+Once Apache Superset has started loading examples, you can issue the following command as `watsonx` or `root`.
 ```
 docker cp /certs/lh-ssl-ts.crt superset_app:/tmp/lh-ssl-ts.crt
 ```